Evan Longoria Player Props: Diamondbacks vs. Cardinals

-Evan Longoria -- with a slugging percentage of .154 in his past 10 games (including no home runs) -- will be in action for the Arizona Diamondbacks against the St. Louis Cardinals, with Adam Wainwright on the mound, on July 24 at 9:40 PM ET.
+Evan Longoria -- with a slugging percentage of .240 in his past 10 games (including zero homers) -- will be in action for the Arizona Diamondbacks versus the St. Louis Cardinals, with Steven Matz on the mound, on July 25 at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Reds.
+In his last game, he reached base in his only plate appearance against the Cardinals.

 Evan Longoria Game Info & Props vs. the Cardinals